rouvinerh/tp/docs/DeveloperGuide.md

 The `seedu.pulsepilot` package contains the `Main` method, which is the entry point of the application.
 It is responsible for initialising and processing of user input, and the termination of PulsePilot.

 - `Ui`: The user interface of PulsePilot used for handling user input and printing messages.
-- `Storage`: Contains the data storage components for PulsePilot.
+- `Storage`: Contains the data storage and logging components for PulsePilot.
 - `Health`: Stores health-related information.
 - `Workouts`: Stores workout-related information.
 - `Utility`: Contains utility functions, such as input parsing and validation.